Kia Financing: What To Know in 2025

 You can get an APR discount or other car-buying benefits.

-If captive financing isn’t your bag, you may want to check with your current financial institution.
+If you’d rather stick to what you know, see what kind of auto loan rates your current bank or credit union is offering.
 Banks and credit unions often give their members an APR discount for having multiple products under the same roof.
 In this case, it would be your bank account and your auto loan.

 Take Bank of America auto loans, for example.
-Depending on how much money you have in your bank accounts, you could get between 0.25% and 0.50% off of your APR.
-People's United Bank auto loans have a similar deal — 0.25% off of your APR if you set up autopay with your PNC checking account.
+Depending on how much money you have in your bank accounts, you could get between 0.25% and 0.50% off of your APR with the Bank of America Preferred Rewards® program.
+PNC Bank auto loans have a similar deal — 0.25% off of your APR if you set up autopay with your PNC checking account.

 Discounts aside, credit union auto loans generally come with ultra-competitive APRs.
 That’s because the federal government has capped credit union APRs to 18%.
 Many credit unions also provide car-buying services, which can help you snag a discounted MSRP as well as the credit union’s most competitive auto loan rates.